Multi-Commodity Multi-Facility Network Design: Introduction

 \section{Introduction}

-Here we consider multi-commodity network design models, where capacity can be added to edges of the network using integer multiples of facilities, possibly with varying capacities.
-This class of models appear frequently in telecommunication network capacity expansion problems \citep{MW:nd,M:netsyn,BMSW:nexp,BMW:local-access}, train scheduling with multiple locomotive options \citep{FBFGN:train}, supply chain and service network design problems.
-In the single-facility network design problem one installs multiples of only a single type of facility on the arcs of the network.
-Routing vehicles with identical capacity in a logistics network and installing a communication network with only one cable type are examples of the single facility network design problem.
-In the multi-facility problem one may install different types of facilities with varying capacities, such as fiberoptic cables with varying bandwidths, production lines or machines with different rates, or a fleet of heterogeneous vehicles with varying capacities.
-The optimization problem seeks to decide how many facilities of each type to install on the network so as to meet the demand in each commodity at the least cost.
+Here we consider multi-commodity network design models, where capacity can be added to arcs of the network using integer multiples of facilities, possibly with varying capacities.
+This class of models appear frequently in telecommunication network capacity expansion problems train scheduling with multiple locomotive options, supply chain and service network design problems.
+In the single-facility network design problem, one installs multiples of only a single type of facility on the arcs of the network.
+Routing vehicles with identical capacity in a logistics network and installing a communication network with only one cable type are examples of the single-facility network design problem.
+In the multi-facility problem, one may install different types of facilities with varying capacities, such as fiberoptic cables with varying bandwidths, production lines or machines with different rates, or a fleet of heterogeneous vehicles with varying capacities.
+The optimization problem seeks to decide how many facilities of each type to install on the network so as to meet the demand for each commodity at the least cost.
 We present the precise problem description and the associated formulation in the next section.

 Different versions of the problem are obtained depending on how the flow is routed in the network.
 In the {\em unsplittable} flow version, only a single path is allowed to route the flow from its source to its destination, which requires integer variables to model its route.
-This is the case, for instance, in telecommunication networks running asynchronous transfer mode (ATM) protocol, production and distribution with single sourcing, and express package delivery \citep[e.g.][]{GA:backbone,BHV:intmulticom}.
+This is the case, for instance, in telecommunication networks using multiprotocol label switching (MPLS) technique, production and distribution with single sourcing, and express package delivery.
 The {\em splittable} case, which assumes that flow can be routed using multiple directed paths, is obviously a relaxation of the unsplittable case; therefore, valid inequalities for the splittable case are also valid for the unsplittable case.